ramanala/PACE/README.md

 ## 3. Testing new systems

 To test a new system, you can simply follow the same pattern as ZooKeeper (init, workload, checker).
-More on rsm and non-rsm -- non-rsm rules.
+If the system uses a state machine replication protocol such as Paxos, ZAB, or Raft, you can simply specify the --rsm parameter to explore the state space (this is most common case).
+If not, you need to understand details about the master election algorithm used in the system.
+Such examples for Redis and Kafka are described in detail in the paper.
+If you have any questions, please drop us a mail and we can help you figure out the exploration rules.

 ## 4. Caveats and limitations